Colored Diamonds

 Cost

-One of the biggest upsides to lab grown diamonds is that they’re generally about 30% more affordable than earth created diamonds.
+One of the biggest upsides to lab grown diamonds is that they’re generally about 30% more affordable than natural diamonds.

 Why?

 The diamond-growing process is less resource-intensive than the diamond-mining process.
 It simply costs less to grow a diamond in a lab than it does to mine a diamond from the earth, and those savings are passed along to diamond shoppers.
-That means that for the same cost, you can purchase a lab created diamond that’s 30% larger than an earth created one but just as dazzling.
+That means that for the same cost, you can purchase a lab grown diamond that’s 30% larger than a natural one but just as dazzling.

 Value

-Earth created diamonds are the classic choice.
-Lab created diamonds are the fresh choice.
+Natural diamonds are the classic choice.
+Lab grown ones are the fresh choice.

-There is no doubt that earth created diamonds contain millennia of history, tradition, and romance.
+There is no doubt that mined diamonds contain millennia of history, tradition, and romance.
 They are one of nature’s most incredible products.
-Drawn from deep within the earth, these sparkling treasures have been proudly flaunted by generations upon generations – paving the way for you to carry on the tradition.
+Drawn from deep within the earth, these sparkling treasures have been proudly flaunted by generations, paving the way for you to carry on the tradition.

 Cuts & Colors

-Both earth created and lab created diamonds are available in nearly every shape and color – even fancy colors!
+Both natural and lab grown diamonds are available in nearly every shape and color – even fancy colors!

 Colorful diamonds, like canary yellow ones, are quite rare.
 Their shocking hues are caused by trace amounts of non-carbon elements, like nitrogen.
-By adding these elements to a growing diamond in its pressure chamber, lab grown diamonds take on the same fancy colors as earth created diamonds.
+By adding these elements to a growing diamond in its pressure chamber, man-made diamonds take on the same fancy colors as mined diamonds.

 Good news: any diamond can be cut into any shape.
 When it comes to diamond cuts, you truly are spoiled for choice!